MacaDaca88/Drone_3_ESP32/README.md

  VIN= upto 36V
- 2200uf capacitor to help with load spikes
- 10a fuse for board protection
+ 2200uf capacitor to help with load spikes to ensure ESP32 has a constant 5v supply 10a fuse for board protection on 5v line